 Anaesthetists, intensive care, and emergency department physicians, and surgeons who wish to learn how to use Point-Of-Care (POC) transoesophageal guidance techniques

 The Focused Cardiac Ultrasound Transoesophageal Echocardiography (FCU TOE) Course offers a comprehensive knowledge base through learning practical skills in transoesophageal echocardiography to complement clinical evaluation.
 The course has been designed to use the CAE Vimedix Ultrasound Simulators to reinforce clinical simulator case studies.
-The participant will learn practical skills in focused transesophageal echocardiography (TEE), also known as focused cardiac ultrasound (FCU) and additional learning that outlines both normal and pathology cases relevant to anesthesia, critical care, emergency medicine, surgery and internal medicine.
+The participant will learn practical skills in focused transesophageal echocardiography (TEE), also known as focused cardiac ultrasound (FCU) and additional learning that outlines both normal and pathology cases relevant to anaesthesia, critical care, emergency medicine, surgery and internal medicine.

 - Acquire the TOE views

 - Perform limited valve assessment using 2D and colour flow Doppler

 - Putting it all together – doing a iHeartScanTM